 Have You Been Injured on the Property of Another Party?

 If you or a loved one has recently been injured either in a home that you rent or in a slip-and-fall accident, you may be entitled to monetary compensation through a premises liability lawsuit.
 The standard courts use to evaluate claims depends on the parties involved as well as their relationship to each other.
-The skilled personal injury attorneys at the Maryland, Virginia, and Washington, D.C. law firm of Lebowitz & Mzhen, LLC have decades of experience assisting their injured clients with seeking the compensation they deserve.
+The skilled personal injury attorneys at the Maryland, Virginia, and Washington, D.C. law firm of Lebowitz & Mzhen Personal Injury Lawyers have decades of experience assisting their injured clients with seeking the compensation they deserve.
 Call 410-654-3600 today to schedule a free consultation to discuss your case.

 More Blog Posts: